andresrsimoneau/steamchartsanalysis/README.md

 VP Kamala Harris 2024 | 41% approval | 226 EC | LOST | PV margin -1.3 pp
 ```

 Had Harris won the 2024 U.S. presidential election, it would have constituted a significant historical outlier; she would have been the first vice president in U.S. history to win with an approval rating below 45%, and the first incumbent overall to do so in over 75 years, following Harry Truman in 1948 against Thomas Dewey.
-Harris would have also been the first U.S candidate in history to win a presidential election without having won a primary of a major political party in the United States.

 ## Project Limitations (There R Quite A Few...)